Where is Everybody on Facebook?

 Where is everybody?

-Older adults are only going on Facebook when they want to “catch up” with family.
+Many older adults are only going on Facebook when they want to “catch up” with family.
 People are spending their time doing activities other than checking Facebook every few minutes.
 Those that do use Facebook don’t “share” or “like” as much as they once did.
 They post less and less and they log in less frequently.

 Of course, Facebook is still strong.
 The company is worth billions of dollars, but not as much as it used to be.
 Its strength is slowing fading.
 The business is trying to get people interested in it again.